 Did you know that approximately 700 species of microbes live in your mouth – on your teeth, tongue, lips, gums and everywhere in between?
-(1) If you’re like me, there’s probably a point in your life when hearing that fact would have made you want to dive in an entire vat of mouthwash.
+(1) If you’re like me, there’s probably a point in your life when hearing that fact would have made you want to swish an entire vat of mouthwash.
 Health isn’t about eradicating all microbes, though . . . it’s about making sure we nurture the good ones.

 After over a decade of focusing on gut health through probiotics, fermented foods and and staples like bone broth, I thought I had a pretty good handle on how to support a diverse microbiome.
-Then a few years ago, a dentist put a sample of my saliva under a microscope for me to look at, and I realized I had more work to do.
+Then a few years ago, a dental hygienist put a sample of my saliva under a microscope for me to look at, and I realized I had more work to do.

 Fortunately, though, there are groups of people that continue to experience excellent dental health, and that’s given researchers an opportunity to see what microbial strains they share in common.
 Their findings have led to the creation of dental probiotics, which allows those of us who don’t naturally have the same beneficial strains to incorporate them into our oral microbiome.